Chevrolet Trax

-The Chevrolet Trax is a crossover SUV manufactured by General Motors and marketed under the Chevrolet brand since 2013.
+The Chevrolet Trax is a compact crossover SUV manufactured by General Motors and marketed under the Chevrolet brand since 2013, currently in its second generation.

 The first generation model was released globally in 2013 as the smallest, entry-level crossover SUV offering from the brand.
 Development and production were centered in South Korea by GM Korea.
 A restyled model was also produced as the Buick Encore in North America and as the Opel/Vauxhall Mokka in Europe.

 In several markets, the vehicle was marketed as the Chevrolet Tracker, and as the Holden Trax in Australia and New Zealand.
-The Trax became available in Canada, Mexico, Germany, South Korea, Lebanon, United Arab Emirates, and Europe for the 2013 model year and was released in the U.S. for the 2015 model year.
+The Trax became available in Canada, Mexico, Germany, South Korea, Lebanon, United Arab Emirates, and Europe for the 2013 model year and was released in the United States for the 2015 model year.

 In 2019, GM released the replacement of the Trax for China and Latin America, the Tracker.
-The first-generation Trax continued to be sold in North America, South Korea, and several other markets until 2022, when it was replaced by the larger second-generation Trax due for the 2024 model year.
+The first-generation Trax continued to be marketed in North America, South Korea, and several other markets until 2022, when it was replaced by the larger second-generation Trax due for the 2024 model year.
 The second-generation Trax is also marketed in China as the Chevrolet Seeker.

 First generation (U200; 2013)

 The first-generation Trax (model code U200, designated TJ in Australia) was first shown as a concept car, which was first unveiled at the 2012 Paris Motor Show, with the final model unveiled at the 2013 North American International Auto Show.
 It was then available for test driving at the 2013 Montreal International Auto Show, with four essay models shown.

-The SUV was in development since 2008 by GM’s small vehicle development team centered in South Korea.
+The SUV was in development since 2008 by GM's small vehicle development team centered in South Korea.
 It is based on the GM Gamma II platform, which is shared with the Chevrolet Aveo/Sonic and the Opel Mokka/Buick Encore.
 It was marketed as the Holden Trax in Australia and as the Chevrolet Tracker in Russia and South America.
 For most global markets, the Trax was produced by both GM Korea and GM Mexico.
 SAIC-GM also produced the model for the Chinese market from the 2015 model year until 2020.
-GM Uzbekistan also be produced this model starting in late 2018.
+GM Uzbekistan also produced this model starting in late 2018.

 During 2013 and early 2014, the Trax was only sold in Canada, Mexico, Germany, South Korea, Lebanon, United Arab Emirates, and Europe.

 In Canada, the Trax was the first compact Chevrolet crossover SUV since the discontinuation of the Tracker (read below).
-The vehicle started shipping on April 2, however, pre-sales began as early as the fourth quarter of 2012 for both Mexico (1.8 L) and Canada (1.4 L turbo).
+The vehicle started shipping on April 2, 2013; however, pre-sales began as early as the fourth quarter of 2012 for both Mexico (1.8 L) and Canada (1.4 L turbo).
 Sales in South Korea started in late February 2013.

-In late 2014, the Trax was marketed to more countries including China, Indonesia and the Philippines.
+In late 2014, the Trax was marketed to more countries including China, Indonesia, and the Philippines.